hshutan/FlipDotCompendium/README.md

 Command lines can be of varying length, as long as they are ended with the two character checksum which is performed on all data inbetween the ":" and CRLF.

-The sign will reply back to some commands.
-Due to the nature of RS-485 (it is simplex, only one device can talk at a time), and also due to the MODBUS standards, a pause/delay of 10 milliseconds must be added after each newline (CRLF).
-This creates a gap where the sign can send its reply if needed, and also the time gap is required by the MODBUS protocol.
+The sign will send replies to many commands.
+Due to the simplex nature of RS-485, only one device can talk at a time, you cannot send data to the sign while it is replying.
+Also in certain MODBUS standards, a pause/delay of 10 milliseconds must be added after newline or EOL (CRLF).
+This delay creates a gap where the sign can send its reply if needed, and also satisfies the time gap required by the MODBUS protocol.
+The sign will not understand commands without enough EOL delay.

 ##### Checksum (LRC)